awsdocs/amazon-elasticache-docs/doc_source/redis/BestPractices.MinimizeDowntime.md

-# Best Practices: Minimizing Downtime During Maintenance<a name="BestPractices.MinimizeDowntime"></a>
+# Best practices: Minimizing downtime during maintenance<a name="BestPractices.MinimizeDowntime"></a>

 Cluster mode configuration has the best availability during managed or unmanaged operations\.
 We recommend that you use a cluster mode supported client that connects to the cluster discovery endpoint\.
 For cluster mode disabled, we recommend that you use the primary endpoint for all write operations\.